 Chile travel blog by Mark Berman -

-Valparaiso is not a place to go and see specific sites, it is a place to explore the whole city from head to toe.
+Valparaiso is not a place to come and see specific sights, it is a place to explore the whole city from head to toe.
 From the port up into the chaotic and

 sometimes ramshackle neighborhoods in the hills.
-It's an artists and art lovers paradise, sure there are galleries but I'm not talking about those.
+It's an artists and art lovers paradise, sure there are galleries but I'm not talking about these.
 I'm

 talking about vibrant streets with walls, alleys and houses painted in a kaleidoscope of bright eye catching colors - murals, street art and then some!

 By bus from Santiago

 it takes only 1hr and 25mins to get to Valparaiso but it can take up to 2hrs sometimes, depending on the traffic.

 It's 109kms between the 2 cities.
 I spent close to 8hrs walking around Valparaiso on a day trip from Santiago and I saw a lot.
 I came back to Valparaiso

 for a 2nd time on another occasion while staying in nearby Viña del Mar